Skip to content

 • Slice against the grain to keep each bite nice and tender.

-FAQs
+Recipe FAQs

-How long is too long to marinate skirt steak?
+How long should I marinate skirt steak?

 Should I tenderize skirt steak before marinating?